 Total government revenue increased by 3.6% (€6.8 bn)

 in 2019 and stood at €195.2 bn.
 Social contributions and taxes, which

 accounted for 87.5% of government revenue, amounted to €170.8 bn

-The detailed figures of these results are compiled by short term public finance statistics in Statistics Austria and have been released on June 30, 2020.
-The results for 2020Q1 are based on preliminary accounting results of central, regional and local governments and tenders of social security funds.
+The detailed figures of these results are compiled by short term public finance statistics in Statistics Austria and have been released on December 30, 2020.
+The results for 2020Q3 are based on preliminary accounting results of central, regional and local governments and the social security funds.
 Other units of General Government have been estimated on the basis of available information.

-In 2020Q1, 44% of General Government expenditure applied to social transfers (monetary benefits and transfers in kind), 21% applied to compensation of employees and 12% to intermediate consumption, all other expenditure items were recorded below of 7% of total expenditure.
+In 2020Q3, 45% of General Government expenditure applied to social transfers (monetary benefits and transfers in kind), 20% applied to compensation of employees and 12% to intermediate consumption.
+All other expenditure items stayed below 7% of total expenditure.

 |General Government Revenue and Expenditure, annual figures|

 |General Government Expenditure 2001 - 2020, quarterly figures|

 |General Government Revenue 2001 - 2020, quarterly figures|